Farmhouse on the Albany

 Part of the 1851 Sidney Map of the vicinity of Albany and Troy, showing the area of McKownville and surroundings.

 The house that William Knowles sold to the Country Club is shown on the 1851 Sidney map, in the right place on the west side of the Krumkill east branch, labelled with the name W Cooper (William Cooper).
-Another house to the north, also labelled W Cooper, may be the location of the farmhouse pictured above, used as the first, temporary clubhouse.
+Another house to the north, also labelled W Cooper, is the location of the Five Mile Tavern, which may have been the farmhouse pictured above, used as the first, temporary clubhouse.

 return to McKownville older buildings photo index page